goramartin/master-thesis/docs/solutions/02-candidate-selection/candidate-selection.md

     - we will traverse the hierarchy and remove the properties that are the same in parents
     - eventually properties on entity (41 properties) will be only on the entity class
     - this way the properties will not have duplicities in the children hierarchy

+- sparse vectors for the properties
+  - difficult to combine it with search and usage as filter

 ## Topic modeling